PREAMBLE AND SUMMARY

 1.1.1.
 Energy policy

-Following the accident at the Fukushima Daiichi nuclear power plant (NPP), all European countries operating NPPs performed a targeted safety reassessment (TSR) - the so called stress test - to meet the request of the European Council.
-The TSR of the Paks NPP focused on topics specified by the European Nuclear Safety Regulators Group (ENSREG): issues corresponding to earthquakes and/or flooding and other external natural hazard factors, the loss of electric power supply and of ultimate heat sink or a combination of those, and severe accident management.
+Following the accident at the Fukushima Daiichi NPP, all European countries operating NPPs performed a targeted safety reassessment (TSR) - the so called stress test - to meet the request of the European Council.
+The TSR of the Paks NPP focused on topics specified by the European Nuclear Safety Regulators Group (ENSREG, www.ensreg.eu), which included issues corresponding to earthquakes, flooding and other external natural hazard factors; the loss of electric power supply and of ultimate heat sink or a combination of those; and severe accident management.
 In relation to the hazard factors, it was assessed whether the design basis of the plant was duly determined and whether there were sufficient reserves beyond design basis before severe damage occurred.
-Based on the final report of the Paks NPP submitted to the HAEA for regulatory review, the HAEA agreed with the proposed tasks in the report to be carried out in order to further improve plant safety and also identified a few additional options.
-Along with the detailed coverage of the topics specified by ENSREG, the HAEA also established that the national legal requirements for the safety of NPPs are in line with the international standards and best practices.
-The HAEA submitted the National Report with the results of the review to the European Commission by the end of 2011 and published it on its web site.
-Based on the results of the regulatory review of the TSR, the HAEA concluded that the design basis of the Paks NPP is adequate and complies with the legal requirements and international practice.
+Based on the final report of the Paks NPP submitted to the Hungarian Atomic Energy Authority (HAEA) for regulatory review, the HAEA agreed that the proposed tasks in the report be carried out to further improve plant safety and also identified a few additional options.
+Along with the detailed coverage of the topics specified by ENSREG, the HAEA also established that the national legal requirements for the safety of NPPs are in line with international standards and best practices.
+The HAEA submitted the national report with the results of the review to the European Commission at the end of 2011 and published it on its web site.
+Based on the results of the regulatory review of the TSR, the HAEA concluded that the design basis of the Paks NPP is adequate and complies with legal requirements and international practice.
 The safety systems and safety functions satisfy requirements of the design basis.
-After the last periodic safety review of the Paks NPP, specific safety enhancement measures were implemented, mainly in order to improve the plants beyond design basis capabilities.
+After the last periodic safety review of the Paks NPP, specific safety enhancement measures were implemented, mainly to improve the plant's beyond design basis capabilities.
 These measures are fully in line with expectations of the TSR as well.
 It can be concluded that the Paks NPP is safe and no deficiency has occurred.
 The measures initiated by the last periodic safety review provide robust capabilities for the plant for successful management of severe situations as well.
-In addition to the positive findings, the TSR identified a number of options and measures to enhance plant safety even further.
+In addition to the positive findings, the TSR identified a number of options and measures to further enhance plant safety.
 The HAEA ordered the operator of the plant to develop a detailed programme by the end of the first half of 2012 in order to realize these options.

 1.1.2.
 Estimated available energy